Somerville Divorce Lawyer

 Divorce is the standard way to end a marriage in New Jersey legally.
 Annulment is reserved for the rare circumstances where the marriage was either void or voidable from the beginning.
 After an annulment, it will be as if the marriage never existed.
 Circumstances that may give rise to annulment include if one party was already married, the marriage involved incest, one party was under 18 years old, or the marriage was entered into under fraud or duress.

 If you are facing divorce in New Jersey, reach out to a dedicated, compassionate family law attorney you can trust.
 Somerville divorce lawyer Katherine K. Wagner will provide you with the advice and representation you need, combined with the emotional support necessary to get through this difficult process.
-In the end, you will be stronger, happier and ready to move on to a fuller and brighter future.
-Contact Katherine K. Wagner, Attorney at Law, today to discuss your divorce in New Jersey.
+In the end, you will be stronger, happier, and ready to move on to a fuller and brighter future.
+Our firm serves clients across central New Jersey, including the local communities of Bridgewater, Clinton, Franklin Township, Hillsborough, Bernards Township, Flemington, New Brunswick, Montgomery, North Plainfield, and Bound Brook.
+Contact the Law Offices of Katherine K. Wagner today to discuss your divorce.